 If movers lost items you can also contact the FMCSA to file a complaint.
 Take notes of what is missing and what value it has.
 It is good to make some photographs of all of your belongings and keep the pictures with you.
 After the move is over you have a basis for comparison to check if everything arrived and is undamaged.
 At this moment if you suspect that the moving company has stolen some items you have 9 months to file a claim.
 It is good to have documents to prove the missing items – for example if you found out that something’s gone at the point of delivery of your luggage keep that document with you.
 After that the responsible mover has one month to acknowledge that it has received your claim and 3 more months to answer back to you possibly with the offer for a settlement.

-If you don’t reach to an agreement with the moving company you can seek an arbitration hearing.
 As a last resort you can sue the company in court.
 The FMCSA is an institution you can contact in case of moving company stolen items but the FMCSA in not a lawyer and cannot act as such for you.
 You will need to pursue your rights if you don’t reach to a settlement with the mover.
 Another thing you can do is to write a review in our website – that way the moving company will have another chance to answer back and review your problem, and also a lot of future customers will read your warning.